material-motion/material-motion/specifications/context_transitions/directionality.md

 }
 ```

-Note that we have to check the direction
+Note that we have to check `initialDirection` in order to determine which view to add the fade plan to.

 In practice, the B/C and C/B transitions are often mirror images of one another.
 What if we could write one transition that captured both directions?